MikroElektronika/mikrosdk_click_v2/clicks/eink213inch/README.md

 ## Note

-> Due to insuficient RAM memory, only the IMAGE mode is supported with 8-bit PIC microcontrollers.
+> Due to insuficient RAM memory, only the IMAGE mode is supported with 8-bit PIC and AVR microcontrollers.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.